 These people are not dissidents.

-They're mil they're merely obstacles.
+They're merely obstacles.

 Now, here's the opening paragraph of this story.

-The White House has dropped its insistence on redefining the obligations of the United States under the Geneva Convention, members of Congress and AIDS said today.
+Seeking a deal with Senate Republicans on the rules governing the interrogation of terrorism suspects, the White House has dropped its insistence on redefining the obligations of the United States under the Geneva Convention, members of Congress and AIDS said today, yesterday.

-All right, so I read the rest of the story, and it doesn't say what happened.
+So I read the rest of the story, and it doesn't say what happened.

-But it doesn't say what they gave up, what they dropped.
+The theme is the White House blinked, but it doesn't say what they gave up, what they dropped.

-It says the White House has agreed to work within the war crimes act to refine the obligations under Common Article 3.
+It says the White House has agreed to work within the War Crimes Act to refine the obligations under common Article 3.

-The administration said uh was necessary to provide interrogators of the CIA protection and so forth, but that there's no evidence in the story the White House has caved on anything.
+But all it says there that the option that the White House put forward was to seek changes in the War Crimes Act the administration said was necessary to provide interrogators of the CIA protection and so forth, but that there's no evidence in the story.

-And yet, White House drops a condition.
+And yet the White House drops a condition.

 They haven't dropped a condition.